Extreme Witchcraft: Critical reception

 Extreme Witchcraft received generally positive reviews from critics.
 On Metacritic, the album has a weighted average score of 72 out of 100 based on 13 reviews, indicating "generally favorable reviews".
+Many critics drew comparisons to Everett and Parish' previous collaboration on Souljacker.

 Joe Goggins of DIY awarded the album four out of five stars and wrote that it is "as freewheeling as Eels have sounded since Souljacker".
 Goggins elaborated that the album "casts E as the kind of louche rock frontman he's increasingly presented himself as on stage in recent years", concluding that it "is a record scored through, unmistakably, with a desire to have some fun".